Detention facility expansion project

 The Mesa County Detention Facility was originally designed with the capacity to house 392 inmates.
 We’ve remodeled and made adjustments to accommodate our expanding jail population.
 While these adjustments have increased the total number of beds to 611, the facility's footprint has not changed.
 Simply put, more space is needed.

 Over the last four years, the Mesa County Detention Facility’s population has steadily increased by an average of 13.6% yearly.
 To put that into perspective, the average jail population in 2014 was 331; in 2018, it was 556.
-On July 23, 2018, a high of 629 inmates was housed in the facility.
+On July 23, 2018, a high of 629 inmates were housed in the facility.

 Our target population is less than 80% of the total number of inmates we can house.
 When at or under our target population, we can more effectively house the diverse classifications of inmates.
 When our population rises above 80% of available bed space, it is difficult to house our different inmate populations appropriately.
 For example, females cannot be housed together with males, and oftentimes co-defendants for a case cannot be housed together.
 For the safety and security of our inmates, it is our responsibility to house known violent inmates away from those who are not known to be violent.